cksoftwaretech/wangfuk/EVIDENCE.md

 ---

-### 🆔 [E-CARTEL-WILLPOWER-2024-11-17-01] The "Million Dollar" Complaint Fee: How Urban Property Monetized Chaos at On Kay Court
+### 🆔 [E-CARTEL-2024-11-17-01] The "Million Dollar" Complaint Fee: How Urban Property Monetized Chaos at On Kay Court

 **🚨 Significance:**

-The ongoing disaster at **On Kay Court (安基苑)**—another estate [managed by the **Will Power (鴻毅)** + **Widely (偉利)** syndicate](#-e-cartel-willpower-2023-09-18-01-the-assembly-line-same-consultant-same-low-fee-same-top-5-at-on-kay-court)—exposes the predatory role of the Property Management Company, **Urban Property Management (富城物業管理)**.
+The ongoing disaster at **On Kay Court (安基苑)**—another estate [managed by](#-e-cartel-willpower-2023-09-18-01-the-assembly-line-same-consultant-same-low-fee-same-top-5-at-on-kay-court) the **Will Power (鴻毅)** + **Widely (偉利)** syndicate—exposes the predatory role of the Property Management Company, **Urban Property Management (富城物業管理)**.
 Urban not only presided over a collapsing infrastructure ("Water Dance" mall, broken lifts) but also extorted a **HK$1 million "Coordination Fee"** from owners.
 Their aggressive suppression of media scrutiny post-fire reveals a corporate culture that prioritizes secrecy over safety, mirroring the systemic rot that led to the Wang Fuk tragedy.

 **1. The "Complaint Tax" (HK$1M):**
 Urban demanded, and the MC approved, an extra **HK$1 million** fee to "coordinate" the renovation and handle resident complaints.